ytang913/Simple-Portfolio/README.md

 HTML was used for the backbone of the simple portfolio

-CSS was used for the overall aesthetic of the simple portfolio
+Flexbox CSS was used for the overall aesthetic of the simple portfolio

+This simple portfolio can change its size for the user to see as the user zooms in or out.

 # Result when the user opens the simple portfolio
 ![](images/thumbnail.jpg)